TejasSathe010/Projects/Home-Price-Predictor-ML_APP/readme.md

-Note: We still can improve the regressor model.
+**Note :** We still can improve the regressor model.
 Feel free to help. idea: log transformation, advance regression model (xgboost, lgbm)
 # Thank you!